If you’ve driven through Newcastle recently you would have been hard pressed not to notice the towering cranes across the skyline.

 Mod-cons, practical features and aesthetic appeal are important.
 These can include (but are not limited to):

-- Air conditioning – pretty much an essential item
+- Air conditioning – is pretty much an essential item

 - Dishwasher – this will help you compete with the new properties being built